-Interest expense also includes interest accrued on our capital lease obligations, while interest income includes amounts earned on our cash deposits with financial institutions.
+Interest expense is composed of interest paid under our bank loans and, previously, the convertible promissory note issued to Hansen Medical, Inc., as well as interest accrued on our capital lease obligations.
+Interest income includes amounts earned on our cash deposits with financial institutions.